Mkranj/spend-dash/README.md

 Note that the Date column should contain dates, not datetimes (i.e. "*30.08.2023.*" and not "*30.08.2023.
 11:55:30*").

 ## Privacy:
-Any data you upload can be viewed only by you and is deleted on the end of the session.
+Any data you upload can be viewed only by you and is deleted at the end of the session.